All about the LVAD blood pump

 Living with heart failure is challenging.
 It entails continuously adapting to changes, adhering to complex medical therapies, and dealing with self-care needs.
 Life as a Patient With Heart Failure involves, amongst others: Symptoms, Self-management, Medications, Side effects, Office visits, Hospitalization, Diet Restrictions, Financial burden, and Support systems.

-I have been taking lots of notes throughout my journey, doing many research and conversations with heart health advocates, my medical team, and other medical professionals.
+I have been taking plenty of notes throughout my journey, researching and having conversations with other patients (including heart patients and LVAD patients), health advocates, my medical team, and other medical professionals.
 I am putting a big part of this information here, hoping that somehow it serves more people.
-The lessons learned from speaking and connecting with other chronically ill patients, including heart patients and LVAD patients.
 Many vital people have supported me from the beginning of my journey and crucial moments, and they made all the difference.

 Inside of the macro story of my diagnoses ofdilated cardiomyopathy (DCM) in 2012while in South Africa, discovering that my condition was Left Ventricular non-compaction Cardiomyopathy (LVNC), acute end-stage congestive heart failure and myprognosis for heart transplant 2016, in Sacramento, California, then moving to Boston, are all many smaller segments of a journey learning, courage, (re-)designing and (re-)planning and rebuilding of life.